RauldAlmeida/Portofolio/README.md

 ![(A) SolidWorks 3D design improved assembly of CT mechanical system proposed.
 (B) SolidWorks 3D design improved assembly of the CT mechanical system proposed with each support at its maximum length where the alignment between them.](sist_model.PNG)
 *(A) SolidWorks 3D design improved assembly of CT mechanical system proposed.
 (B) SolidWorks 3D design improved the assembly of the CT mechanical system proposed with each support at its maximum length where the alignment between them.*

 After achieving the SolidWorks 3D design final assembly of the CT mechanical system proposed, the majority of components were prototyped using the Mechanical Department Workshop, while the spindles and motors were bought by trustful suppliers.
-[See the technical draws in this paste](./Technical%20Draws/) At the end of my leadership, the final product was incomplete because of some delays in the workshop products.
+[Check the technical draws in the following paste.](./Technical%20Draws/) At the end of my leadership, the final product was incomplete because of some delays in the workshop products.
 ![CT Mechanical System initial installation in a Mechanical Department lab at the University of Aveiro with components bought from specific suppliers.](Sist_CT.jpeg)
 *CT Mechanical System initial installation in a Mechanical Department lab at the University of Aveiro with components bought from specific suppliers.*